tpanum/tpanum-hugo/content/cv.md

 +++

 ### Supervision
+This section covers the supervision I have conducted at Aalborg University through its problem-based learning model.
+Each project is valued at 15 ETCS.

+##### Computer Science, 4th Semester  &mdash; Spring 2018

-#### aRay: Multi-core parallelization of Matrix Operation
+aRay: Multi-core parallelization of Matrix Operation (Group of 6)

-Computer Science, 4th Semester, Spring 2018
+##### Computer Science, 4th Semester  &mdash; Spring 2015

-(Group of 6)

-#### GAMBL: GPU Accelerated Matrix Based Language
+GAMBL: GPU Accelerated Matrix Based Language (Group of 6)

-Software Engineering, 4th Semester, Spring 2015

-(Group of 6)

-#### NOVA: Not Only Visual (Programming Language for Children in Elementary School)
+NOVA: Not Only Visual *[Programming Language for Children in Elementary School]* (Group of 6)

-Software Engineering, 4th Semester, Spring 2015

-(Group of 6)

-#### A Poker Language

-Software Engineering, 4th Semester, Spring 2015

-(Group of 2)
+A Poker Language (Group of 2)

-#### Design and Implementation of the EC Language
+Design and Implementation of the EC Language (Group of 6)

-Software Engineering, 4th Semester, Spring 2015

-(Group of 6)

-#### Programming Language for Adolescents
+Programming Language for Adolescents (Group of 5)

-Software Engineering, 4th Semester, Spring 2015

-(Group of 5)

-#### Trinity: Scientific Computing on the GPU
+Trinity: Scientific Computing on the GPU (Group of 6)

-Software Engineering, 4th Semester, Spring 2015

-(Group of 6)